Nico-Curti/NumPyNet/docs/NumPyNet/layers/input_layer.md

   self.delta = np.zeros(shape=self.out_shape, dtype=float)
 ```

-As stated above, all it does is check that the input shape is consistent with `self.out_shape`, that is the same as `input_shape`
+As stated above, all it does is check that the input shape is consistent with `self.out_shape`, that is the same as `input_shape`.
 And here's the backward:

 ```python